chalchuck/pesapal-gem/index.md

 _Ps: No 3rd party oAuth library dependencies, it handles all the oAuth flows on it's own so your app is one dependency less._

+_Ps 2: This documentation is **based off version 1.6.0**.
+For older versions, rely on the version specific documentation.
+You can find this on [RubyGems.org][7].
+Each version has a link to it's own page which contains a link to the documentation at the time it was published._

 Installation
 ------------